practicusai/docs/docs/tutorials.md

 ## Technical Tutorial (if you code)

-You can start by reading the technical tutorial right here in the documentation—simply open the **"Technical Tutorial"** section from the menu.
+You can start by reading the technical tutorial right here in the documentation—simply open the [Technical Tutorial](notebooks/01_getting_started/01_introduction.md)

 ### For a hands-on coding experience (recommended)